-Library resources consist of over one hundred thousand books and government publications.
-Over 130,000 scholarly eJournals and millions of articles are available in full-text form.
+Library resources consist of more than one hundred thousand books, 12,000 government publication titles, and a selection of current print periodical subscriptions.
+Over 130,000 scholarly e-journals and millions of articles are available in full-text through the Library.
 In addition, the Library provides access to over 500,000 e-books: almost 142,000 commercial and over 359,000 open access titles.
-Online resources are accessible to faculty, staff, and students both on and off campus.
-Access to holdings of other libraries is achieved through our interlibrary loan system.